This keto focaccia is delicious and satiating, and a generous square has just 3 grams of net carbs. It's also very easy to make!

 Notes

-- Make sure to use quality olive oil for topping the bread.
+- Please use quality olive oil for topping the bread.
 It makes a difference.
 Even if you use olive oil spray like I do, there are better sprays that contain extra-virgin olive oil and no additives.

 - When kneading the dough, you'll want to work fast, making sure the dough is uniform before it has a chance to cool and harden.

 - Focaccia is best when freshly baked and warm.
 Once cooled and sliced, you can freeze it in freezer bags and thaw it in the microwave.
-You can also keep it in the fridge, in an airtight container, for 3-4 days.
-But it keeps fresher in the freezer.
+You can also keep it in an airtight container in the fridge for up to 5 days, but it keeps fresher in the freezer.

 Nutrition per Serving